samedicorp/samedicorp.github.io/_posts/2021-04-09-scripting-sucks.md

 ### Is This One Script, Or A Bunch Of Scripts?

-Your "script"  is actually composed of a number of little Lua fragments - one for each event you handle.
+As mentioned above, your "script" is actually composed of a number of little Lua fragments - one for each event you handle.
 The editor lets you view and edit the code attached to a particular event, but only one event at a time.

 Conceptually though, the script is one entity.